 Common-sense reminder regarding pertussis

-The State of Washington has declared an epidemic of pertussis, or whooping cough.
-This news is of particular importance to families with infants, who are among the most vulnerable to the illness.
+The State of Washington always has active cases of pertussis, or whooping cough.
+In a typical year, Washington has anywhere between 180 to over 1,000 cases of whooping cough.
+This is of particular importance to families with infants, who are among the most vulnerable to the illness.
 La Leche League of Washington wants to help keep your babies healthy and safe.

 If you think you or a family member is sick, do not attend your LLL meeting until the illness has been treated and there are no symptoms.